Updated: Aug 30

-Repeat these affirmations or self-suggestions several times, and focus on the feelings of calm and confidence that they evoke.
+Repeat these affirmations or self-suggestions several times, and focus on the feelings of calm and confidence that they bring.

 Typically how long would you spend under the Suggestion stage?

-This stage involves bringing yourself out of the hypnotic state and returning to your normal state of consciousness.
+This stage involves coming out of the hypnotic state and returning to your normal state of consciousness.

 There are a few different methods for awakening from self-hypnosis, but some common techniques include:

-It is important to remind yourself that you can wake up whenever you want, and that you are in control of the process.
+It is important to remember that you can wake up whenever you want to, and that you are in total control of the process.
 And also to take your time to come out of hypnosis, don't rush it.